-Teacher Education: Students who wish to be certified to teach in Alberta and complete
+Teacher Education: Students who wish to be certified to teach in Alberta may complete

-- the 5-year Bachelor of Physical Education/Bachelor of Education Combined degree program; or - (2) the 4-year Bachelor of Physical Education degree program and then undertake the 2-year Bachelor of Education (After Degree) program; or - (3) the 4-year Bachelor of Education degree (Secondary Route) with a Major in Physical Education.
+- the five-year Bachelor of Physical Education/Bachelor of Education Combined Degrees program; or - (2) the four-year Bachelor of Physical Education degree program and then undertake the 2-year Bachelor of Education (After Degree) program; or - (3) the four-year Bachelor of Education degree (Secondary Route) with a Major in Physical Education.
 Elementary route students should consult their advisors when building an area of concentration in Physical Education.